Whether you own a business, work for yourself, or just charge expenses that your company reimburses, you should use a business credit or charge card.

 The consumer version of the American Express Starwood Preferred Guest Card is widely regarded as the best all-around rewards travel card on the market.
 The business version offers cardholders many of the same benefits.
 The features of this credit card include:

 - Sign-Up Bonus.
 You can receive up to 25,000 Starwood Hotels Preferred Guest program points, called Starpoints – 10,000 after your first purchase, and an additional 15,000 points when you spend $5,000 in six months.

 - Spending Rewards.
 Cardholders earn one point per dollar spent on most purchases, and up to five points per dollar spent at Starwood hotels.

 - Other Perks.
 You can redeem Starpoints for any room, with no blackout dates or capacity restrictions.
 Cardholders can transfer these points to airline miles with more than 30 different airlines.

 - Fees.
 There is an annual fee of $65 that is waived the first year, and a foreign transaction fee of 3%.

 See our American Express Starwood Business Card Review for more information.

 On the other end of the spectrum is the American Express Simply Cash Business Card.
 This card offers tremendous value with no annual fee.
 Credit card features include:

 - Spending Rewards.
-Cardholders receive 1% cash back on all purchases, and 3% cash back on gasoline for the first $12,000 of annual gasoline purchases.
-Cardholders also receive 5% cash back on wireless bills and office supplies for the first $12,000 of annual purchases.
-In addition, cardholders can also receive discounts from many businesses with the American Express OPEN Savings program.
+You receive 1% cash back on all purchases, 3% cash back on a category of your choice (airlines, hotels, car rentals, gas stations, restaurants, advertising, or shipping), and 5% cash back on wireless bills and office supplies.
+The 3% and 5% cash back categories are limited to the first $25,000 in annual purchases.
+In addition, you can also receive discounts from many businesses with the American Express OPEN Savings program.